Potential flows away from stagnation in infinite cylinders: Introduction and main results

 Rigidity can also refer to situations where the domain $\Omega$ itself is not given a priori, or when the support of a solution defined in $\R^N$ is not known a priori.
 Rigidity results for the domain $\Omega\subset\R^2$, namely its radial symmetry, with overdetermined boundary conditions (such as $|v|$ constant on each connectivity component of $\Omega$) has been shown for the Euler equations~\eqref{euler}, in doubly connected domains without interior stagnation point, or in simply connected domains with only one interior stagnation,~\cite{hn4,r1,wz} (the conclusion in simply connected domains does not hold in general without the uniqueness of the interior stagnation point~\cite{r2}).
-The radial symmetry of a compactly supported flow $v\in C^1(\R^2,\R^2)$ solving~\eqref{euler} in $\R^2$ has also been proved if the open set $\{x:|v(x)|>0\}$ is assumed to be doubly connected~\cite{r1} (the conclusion is false in general for flows that are only continuous in~$\R^2$~\cite{efrs}, where continuous compactly supported and non-circular solutions whose supports are close to radially symmetric annuli are constructed).
+The radial symmetry of a compactly supported flow $v\in C^1(\R^2,\R^2)$ solving~\eqref{euler} in $\R^2$ has also been proved if the open set $\{x:|v(x)|>0\}$ is assumed to be doubly connected~\cite{r1} (however non-circular compactly supported Lipschitz-continous or $C^k(\R^2)$ flows whose supports are close to radially symmetric annuli exist~\cite{efr,efrs}).
 For the vorticity patch problem for which the, scalar, vorticity is assumed to be the indicator function of a set $D\subset\R^2$, then $D$ is necessarily a disk and the flow is circular~\cite{f,gpsy} (see also~\cite{gpsy,h,hmv} for symmetry results of rotating patches).
 The flow $v:\R^2\to\R^2$ is also circular if its vorticity is smooth, nonnegative and compactly supported~\cite{gpsy}, but the conclusion is false in general for sign-changing vorticity~\cite{gps}.
 In dimension $N=3$, Beltrami flows (for which $v\times \curl v=0$) of the Euler equations~\eqref{euler} in $\R^3$ are necessarily $0$ if they have compact support~\cite{n2} or if they have finite energy or decay fast enough at infinity~\cite{cc}.
 This Liouville-type conclusion also holds for axisymmetric flows with finite energy, no swirl, trivial limit at infinity and constant pressure at infinity~\cite{jx}.
 Nevertheless, there still exist non-trivial compactly supported, and axisymmetric, flows in $\R^3$ whose support is a torus with almost circular section~\cite{clv,dep,g}.
 Actually, the structure of steady Euler flows in $\R^3$ can be in general quite complex, and, even for Beltrami flows, thin vortex tubes of any link and knot type exist in general~\cite{ep1,ep2}.